kubeflow/kubeflow/kubeflow/katib/README.md

 ## Quickstart

-For running Katib, you have to install tfjob operator and pytorch operator package.
+For running Katib, you have to install tf operator and pytorch operator package.

 In your Ksonnet app root, run the following